codeadamca/javascript-openweather-api/README.md

-# javascript-openweathermap
+# Using JavaScript with the Open Weather Map API

 A basic example of using JavaScript with the OpenWeatherMap.

-## Tutorial Requirements:
+## Requirements:

 * [Visual Studio Code](https://code.visualstudio.com/)
 * [Open Weather Map API](https://openweathermap.org/api)